-Acceptable 'eyebrow heights' (the measurement from the centre of the wheel vertically upward to the edge of the mudguard) or 'bump rubber clearance heights' (the clearance between the bump rubber and corresponding contact point) for most passenger vehicles can be found on the Passenger Car Track List for 1970 and later vehicles .
+Acceptable 'eyebrow heights' (the measurement from the centre of the wheel vertically upward to the edge of the mudguard) or 'bump rubber clearance heights' (the clearance between the bump rubber and corresponding contact point) for most passenger vehicles can be found here - Passenger vehicle (cars and 4WDs ) wheel track list for 1970 and later vehicles.

 Other requirements for lowering a vehicle include:

 - either front or rear, the suspension travel must not be reduced by more than one-third of that specified by the vehicle manufacturer